ansible/galaxy_ng/docs/dev/developer_guide/data_models.md

 ## Pulp Container Content Model

-The pulp container data model is a little bit counter-intuitive and bears some additional explanation.
+The pulp container data model is a little bit counter-intuitive and merits some additional explanation.
 For this example lets assume we have a container registry running on my-registry.example.com with the following containers:

 - container1:latest
 - container1:v1